The 21st century would be the “century of complexity” (Hawking, 2000)

-The IoT and consumer hardware industry have seen multiple failures and a few exits over the last 12–18 months (while the B2B side has been doing a bit better overall) and some critics have been recently made to the industry to slow down.
+The IoT and consumer hardware industry have seen multiple failures and a few exits over the last 12–18 months (while the B2B side has been doing a bit better overall) and some criticism has been recently made to the industry to slow down.

-In spite though of the current pushback, the sector is still increasing and attracting capital and talents.
-Clearly, there are multiple reasons on why this is the case, but I firmly believe that one of those is the convergence of IoT and Artificial Intelligence with the Blockchain as the infrastructural backbone, which is unlocking the next step not only on the tech-side but also on the business one.
+In spite though of the current push back, the sector is still increasing and attracting capital and talents.
+Clearly, there are multiple reasons as to why this is the case, but I firmly believe that one of those reasons is the convergence of IoT and Artificial Intelligence with Blockchain as the infrastructural backbone, which is unlocking the next step not only on the tech side but also on the business side.

-The industry has indeed evolved from merely creating products, to create networks of products (namely, Internet of Things), to eventually create Intelligent networks of products (I-IOT).
-The transition between the first and the second class was straightforward: I will create more (different) products and try to link them together.
-This generated many new possibilities, but it was clear from day one that it came with a series of issues hard to tackle, such as security/privacy issues, validation/authentication problems, and connectivity bottlenecks.
+The industry has indeed evolved from merely creating products, to create networks of products (namely, Internet of Things), to eventually creating Intelligent networks of products (I-IoT).
+The transition between the first and the second class was straightforward: it was enough to create more and different products and link them together.
+This generated many new possibilities, but it was clear from day one that it came with a series of issues hard to tackle, such as security/privacy, validation/authentication, and connectivity bottlenecks.

-And this is where AI and Blockchain come in.
-The second transition indeed was made possible through a combination of improvements in computing powers, device miniaturization, ubiquitous wireless connectivity and efficient algorithms (Porter and Heppelmann, 2014).
+This is where AI and Blockchain come in.
+The second transition indeed is made possible through a combination of improvements in computing powers, device miniaturization, ubiquitous wireless connectivity and efficient algorithms (Porter and Heppelmann, 2014).
 The new class of smart products will be (and already are, to some extent) able to monitor, control, optimize, and automatize processes and products with an accuracy previously not imaginable.

-Of course, as often happens, the bonus on integrating those fundamental technologies was that they ended up modifying IoT as much as IoT was impacting them in turn.
+Of course, as often happens, the bonus of integrating those fundamental technologies is that they ended up modifying IoT as much as IoT was impacting them in turn.

-This convergence is however not accidental, but rather an inevitable necessity almost designed by default: AI needs data, IoT needs intelligence and insights, and both of them need security and transparent marketplaces.
+This convergence is however not accidental, but rather an inevitable necessity almost designed by default: AI needs data, IoT needs intelligence and insights, and both need security and transparent marketplaces.

 The magnitude of this convergence is so high that will affect several sectors swinging from energy and manufacturing to home environment, robotics and drones, supply chain, logistics, and healthcare.
 Every field which is historically data-rich but information-poor will be touched (or should I say brutally hit?) by those technologies.